-Previously, Medicare only covered up to 80% of $2,040 ($1,608) for physical and speech-language therapy services and another 80% of $2,040 ($1,608) for occupational therapy services.
+Previously, Medicare only covered up to 80 percent of $2,040 ($1,608) for physical and speech-language therapy services and another 80 percent of $2,040 ($1,608) for occupational therapy services.
 That meant that, for example, if your physical therapy appointments cost you $100, Medicare would have only covered about 20 visits per year.

 Beneficiaries were receiving notices titled, “Advance Beneficiary Notice of Noncoverage.”
 The notice will tell you what Medicare will can or cannot continue to cover so that you can make informed choices about whether or not you want to continue your physical therapy.